WISDOM -TREE.COM

 In the Bodhi-Tree practice, the stages leading to Nirvana are not a progression of degrees of emptiness.
 Instead, they are stages of fullness and richness, and of realization of a variety of different kinds of knowledge.

-The Bhairava describes the forth watch of the Night:
+The Bhairava describes the Fourth Watch of the Night:

 The Fourth Watch is the reunion of all worlds.
 The first three quarters of the night are exploration, learning the limits of the ego, species identity, and of consciousness itself.
 We might also call these states of self-consciousness, group-consciousness, and absolute consciousness.